 Two final key considerations: Platform performance and responsibility

-Ultimately, you are shopping for a DX platform because your goal is to optimize your customer’s digital experience.
+Ultimately, you are shopping for a DXI platform because your goal is to optimize your customer’s digital experience.
 You'll want to ensure that any platform you implement will have minimal negative impact on that experience—both in terms of performance impact and also in the greater context of end-user responsibility.

 How will this platform impact the perceived performance of my site or app?